andreaaspesidev/concept-os/docs/FlashMemory.md

 - An erase sector is the minimum granularity for an erase operation. *Erasing a sector sets all bits in the sector to 1*.

 - Writes must be performed with the granularity of the specific Flash memory (in some cases can be modified using an apposite register for parallelism).
-Usually goes from half-byte (*16 bits*) to a full word (*32 bits*).
+Usually goes from a byte (*8 bits*) to a full word (*32 bits*).

 - When setting bits from 1 to 0 no erase is required, if the hardware supports it.
 But it's not possible to perform the opposite operation without erasing the whole sector first.